ARMmbed/utest/README.md

 To explicitly invoke the default handler, use the `default_handler` hint.

 To use you own custom handler, provide a function with the correct signature for the handler that you want to customize and provide it in your test case wrapper or specification wrapper.
-It is strongly recommended that you call the provided `verbose_*` handlers, as they report the current condition in a properly formatted fashion.
+It is strongly recommended that you call the predefined `verbose_*` handlers inside your custom callback, as they report the current condition in a properly formatted fashion.

 Note that the `Case`, `AsyncCase` and `Specification` constructors are overloaded to allow you a comfortable declaration of all your callbacks:

 For `Case` and `AsyncCase` the order of arguments is:

 1. description (required)
 1. setup handler (optional)
 1. test case handler (required)